 A client shall ignore any key of the DCSM that it does not recognize.
 DCSM keys are case-sensitive.

 NOTE: This structure is intentionally similar to that defined by [1] Section 7.1 for HLS for the purposes of interoperability.
-The DASH variant and versioning are defined in this document and intentionally exclude features in the HLS design which are not applicable to DASH.
+The DASH variant and versioning are defined in the present document and intentionally exclude features in the HLS design which are not applicable to DASH.

 6.2 JSON Syntax